 So, what is CNBC Pro?

-How is CNBC Pro different from the CNBC’s free version?
+How is CNBC Pro different from CNBC’s free version?

 Is it worth it to subscribe to CNBC Pro?